Browser Fingerprinting Explained: See Yours and Every Signal Websites Use to Track You

 Most advice on this topic is wrong.
 Here is what actually works, in order of how much it helps.

-What does not work
+What does not work against fingerprinting?

-• Incognito mode.
+- Incognito mode.
 Private browsing clears local state when you close the window.
 It does not change any fingerprint signal.
 A site that fingerprinted you in a normal window will recognize you in incognito immediately.
 Anti-Detect Browser vs VPN vs Incognito goes deeper on this.

-• VPNs.
+- VPNs.
 A VPN hides your IP and your approximate location.
 That is one signal.
 Your canvas, WebGL, audio, fonts, timezone, language, and TLS fingerprint all still match the device behind the VPN.
 A site that fingerprints you through a VPN will recognize you as the same user when you connect directly later.

-• User-Agent switchers and fingerprinting extensions.
+- User-Agent switchers and fingerprinting extensions.
 These patch surface-level JavaScript APIs.
 They do not change the canvas output, the WebGL renderer strings, the audio stack, or the TLS handshake.
-Worse, extensions themselves are a fingerprintable signal — a browser with three privacy extensions installed has a distinct behavior that marks you as someone trying to hide.
+Worse, extensions themselves are a fingerprintable signal: a browser with three privacy extensions installed has a distinct behavior that marks you as someone trying to hide.

-• Randomization.
+- Randomization.
 Rotating your canvas hash on every read, or randomizing your user agent on every request, breaks consistency.
 Websites detect the inconsistency and flag you as suspicious.
-Brave’s per-session randomization and Firefox’s privacy.resistFingerprinting both fall into this trap: they are visible specifically because they are trying to hide.
+Brave’s per-session randomization and Firefox’s

-What actually works
+What actually works against fingerprinting?

-• A real anti-detect browser with consistent per-profile spoofing.
+- A real anti-detect browser with consistent per-profile spoofing.
 Instead of trying to hide, you present each website with a plausible, stable fingerprint that is different from your real one and different from the fingerprint of every other profile you own.
-Each profile spoofs canvas, WebGL, audio, fonts, timezone, and the rest with internally consistent values — a Windows user agent gets a Windows GPU and a Windows font list, not a random mix.
+Each profile spoofs canvas, WebGL, audio, fonts, timezone, and the rest with internally consistent values: a Windows user agent gets a Windows GPU and a Windows font list, not a random mix.
 This is the only approach that lets you log into multiple accounts, pass consistency checks, and still not get cross-linked.

 Donut Browser does the second one.
 It is open source under AGPL-3.0 and lets you create unlimited local profiles with unique fingerprints that spoof 50+ parameters each with consistent values rather than random noise.
 It collects zero telemetry and supports per-profile proxies and VPN configs so the network layer matches the spoofed device.
 If you want the long version of why fingerprint consistency matters more than randomness, read 12 Anti-Detect Browser Mistakes.

-How to test your browser fingerprint
+How can you test your own browser fingerprint?

 A few free tools will tell you exactly how identifiable your browser is right now:

-• EFF Cover Your Tracks (formerly Panopticlick) — tests tracker protection and fingerprint uniqueness against the EFF’s dataset.
+- EFF Cover Your Tracks (formerly Panopticlick): tests tracker protection and fingerprint uniqueness against the EFF’s dataset.

-• AmIUnique — shows which specific attributes make you unique and compares against millions of stored fingerprints.
+- AmIUnique: shows which specific attributes make you unique and compares against millions of stored fingerprints.

-• BrowserLeaks — section-by-section breakdown of every leak (WebRTC, canvas, WebGL, audio, fonts, TLS).
+- BrowserLeaks: section-by-section breakdown of every leak (WebRTC, canvas, WebGL, audio, fonts, TLS).

-• Pixelscan — consistency-focused checker; tells you whether your fingerprint is internally coherent or shows the classic signs of a spoofing tool.
+- Pixelscan: consistency-focused checker; tells you whether your fingerprint is internally coherent or shows the classic signs of a spoofing tool.

-• CreepJS — the hardest test.
+- CreepJS: the hardest test.
 Runs dozens of consistency checks and lie detectors; passing it is a serious bar.

 Running your normal browser through these is educational.
 Running an anti-detect profile through them is the only way to know whether the spoofing actually holds up.